CelestialOkamii/CS-312/Projects/Project_Backtracking/backtracking-project-report.md

 **Algorithm:**

-Because of the number of tasks and the time contstraint i'd use the greedy algorithm.
+Because of the number of tasks and the time constraint i'd use the greedy algorithm.
 Using bssf would provide an order with a better overall cost, but it would still take much longer than greedy and as in this situation, time is much more important than cost it makes sense to choose the fastest algorithm.